My set of reference points and practices to make teams faster

 - A decision framework helps decentralizing the decision process and increases team autonomy.
 Discuss how you determine priorities rather than giving them (economic FW).

 - Enforce high code coverage expectations

 - Enforce code reviews

-- Profess engineering practices - SOLID principles, OOP, SoC, etc.
+- Create and nurture an engineering practice - SOLID principles, OOP, SoC, etc.